Skip to Main Content

 Phase 2: Capacity Building and Technical Assistance

 The Secretariat works collaboratively with members to advise and lead workshops with government officials focused on tailored capacity building and technical assistance to address the gaps identified in the MPF assessment.
-These activities are designed to leave governments better equipped with the knowledge and tools to improve mining sector governance.
+These activities are designed to leave governments better equipped with the knowledge and tools needed to improve mining sector governance.